SignificantNose/AudioSnapServer/readme.md

 However, without the database the microservice will be unresponsive.
 Unfortunately, this was not taken into account while developing the microservice.
 It was a mistake, as in my opinion the inability to connect to a database **must not** be the reason to fail to provide the client with the requested data.

+## HTTP requests logging
+A custom HTTP requests logging has been introduced to the microservice.
+The main reason foe this is that the outgoing requests to the external microservices (mainly, AcoustID) are **large** because of the fingerprint size, which goes in a GET request.
+Whenever a request occurs, it is logged.
+The default HTTP client logger will log the stages of the request, each time duplicating the URL, which makes it difficult to navigate through logs when there are multiple identical long URLs.
+The custom HTTP logger mitigates this issue by displaying the URL once.

+One more important reason for custom implementation of the logger is the display of the time the request took to be processed, which the default HTTP logger implementation lacks.
+This was considered crucial, as it allowed to find out which services were slower and, therefore, **longer to respond**.
+This information can be useful later in order to receive responses from certain services faster, if the response time doesn't change (meaning, it is not related to the service's workload).

 [AudioSnap client]: <https://github.com/0TheThing0/AvaloniaAudioSnap>
 [Chromaprint library]: <https://github.com/0TheThing0/Chromaprint_lib>